On the Ollivier-Poulin-Zurek definition of objectivity: Preliminaries

 Applications of the OPZ definition to practical measurement situations clearly require certain additional assumptions.
-First, the multiple observers involved must each recognize the others as observers; otherwise the requirement for ``consensus'' is empty.
-The objectivity of \textit{some} systems - the observers themselves - is therefore assumed \textit{a priori}.
-Second, the observers must agree to interact with their local fragments of the environment in the same basis; all must, for example, agree to probe ambient visual-spectrum photons when making their observations.
+First, the multiple observers involved must each recognize the others as observers; otherwise the requirement for ``consensus'' cannot be fulfilled.
+As discussed above, this ``recognition'' can be implemented algorithmically; it merely requires interpretability of data structures across observers, or between all the observers and some third party.
+Such interpretability requires, however, that the objectivity of \textit{some} systems - the observers themselves - be assumed \textit{a priori}.
+Second, the observers must agree to interact with their local fragments of the environment in comparable bases; all must, for example, agree to probe ambient visual-spectrum photons when making their observations.
 This is a ``prior agreement'' among the observers, one that concerns their interactions with $\mathbf{E}$, not $\mathbf{S}$.
-It introduces, however, a second objectivity assumption: the observers must jointly assume the objectivity of the physical realization - the ambient photon field, for example - of the chosen measurement basis.
-Finally, the observers must share a means of communication, and this means of communication must include some symbol that is jointly agreed to refer to the system about which the observational consensus is to be reached.
+It introduces, however, a second objectivity assumption: the observers must jointly assume the objectivity of the physical medium - the ambient photon field, for example - that their observations probe.
+Finally, the observers must share a means of communication, and this means of communication must include some symbol that is jointly agreed, or which some third party interprets, to refer to the system about which the observational consensus is to be reached.
 Call this symbol `$\mathbf{S}$'.
-This is also a ``prior agreement'' among the observers, one that concerns neither $\mathbf{E}$ nor $\mathbf{S}$ but rather the observers themselves.
-As will be shown, it is the need for this final, semantic prior agreement that renders the OPZ definition inescapably circular.
+This is also a ``prior agreement'' among the observers, or between the observers and the third party, one that concerns neither $\mathbf{E}$ nor $\mathbf{S}$ but rather the observers themselves.
+As will be shown, it is the need for this final, semantic prior agreement that renders the OPZ definition inapplicable within quantum theory alone.